Average Joe's Coffee Co.

 The to-go cup wraps the cup in the brand's full visual language.
 The favicon simplifies the drippy J from the wordmark into a high contrast icon recognizable at any size.
 The storefront mockup was the final check: does this feel like a real place you'd want to walk into?

-I think it does, and I wish it was a real place I could do some work and enjoy a Butterfly Pea Latte!
+I think it does.
+Honestly, I wish I could park myself there with a good book or my laptop and a Butterfly Pea Latte.
 Now who has a real coffee shop that needs a designer?

 Next up — which I'm VERY excited about — is a book shop!
 It's already brewing.

-This project was completed as part of Lucy Eden's Year of Briefs — a 52-week challenge to build range, practice craft, and keep designing.
+This project was completed as part of Lucy Eden's Year of Briefs — a 52-week challenge to stay sharp and keep creating.

 Based in Sacramento, California